bilalahmed14/auto-subtitle/README.md

-# Generate and ADD subtitle to video wihtout any Video Editor
+# Generate and ADD subtitles to the video without any Video Editor
-auto generate subtitle and add to video without any other video editor
+auto-generate subtitles and add to video without any other video editor

 ## WSL GUI
-Python GUI to easily generate and add subtitle to Video, you can also generate SRT file only
+Python GUI to easily generate and add subtitles to Video, you can also generate SRT file only

 ![Sample](media/sample.gif)